desertthunder/desertthunder/README.md

-# Desert Thunder (Owais J.)
+# Owais J

-⚡ Hello from Austin!
+Hello from Austin!

-I’m currently working on a data dashboard for Baseball stats while also learning how to write R to supplement my Python data analysis knowledge.
-I'm also learning Lua to tweak my NeoVim configuration.
+I'm currently working on an [organizer app](https://github.com/desertthunder/spotify-dashboard) for Spotify.

+Right now I'm learning how to write R and use the tidyverse to supplement my data analysis knowledge as well as Lua to tweak my NeoVim configuration.

 ## Languages